-Status for Mathematics students: List A for 3rd year G100 (and 4th year G101), List B for third year G103 (G105).
-If numbers permit fourth years may take this module as an unusual option, but confirmation will only be given at the start of Term 2.
+Status for Mathematics students: List A for 3rd year G100 (and 4th year G101), List B for 3rd year G103 (G105).
+If numbers permit, fourth years may take this module as an unusual option but confirmation will only be given at the start of Term 2

 Commitment: 10 two hour and 10 one hour seminars (including some assessed problem solving)

-Assessment: 10% from weekly seminars, 40% from assignment, 50% two hour exam in June
+Assessment: 10% from weekly problem-solving seminars, 40% from take home assignment, 50% two hour examination in June

 This module provides an underpinning for subsequent mathematical modules.
 It should provide you with the confidence to tackle unfamiliar problems, think through solutions and present rigorous and convincing arguments for your conjectures.
 While only small amounts of mathematical content will be used in this course which will extend directly into other courses, the skills developed should have wide ranging applicability.

-The intended outcomes are that by the end of the module you should be able to:
+Learning objectives: The intended outcomes are that by the end of the module students should be able to:

-- Use an explicit problem solving scheme to control your approach to mathematical problems
+- Use an explicit problem solving rubric to organise and facilitate mathematical problem solving

 - Explain the role played by different phases of problem solving